 Rules for starting a business as a minor

+Are you under 18 and do you want to start a business?
 In the Netherlands, if you are younger than 18 years of age, you are a minor.
-As a minor you need permission from your parents for legal actions such as making a purchase, borrowing money or signing a contract.
+As a minor you need permission from your parents or legal guardians for legal actions regarding starting a business.
+You need permission to, for example make a purchase, borrow money, or sign a contract.

-If you want to perform legal acts without your parents' permission and you want to be personally liable for legal acts performed in a commercial capacity, you can apply for limited legal capacity.
-You have to submit an application to the district court, specifically the subdistrict sector that is competent for your place of residence.
-You have to be at least 16 years old to do so.
-Limited legal capacity is not necessary in order to start a business.
+Do you want to perform legal acts without your parents' permission?
+And do you want to be personally liable for legal acts performed in a commercial capacity?
+You can apply for limited legal capacity (handlichting).
+You have to submit an application to the district court for your place of residence (in Dutch).
+You must be at least 16 years old to do so.
 Limited legal capacity automatically expires when you turn 18.
-Minors younger than 16 always need their parents’ permission and they cannot apply for limited legal capacity.
+Minors younger than 16 always need their parents’ permission, and they cannot apply for limited legal capacity.

 Registering your business

 There is no minimum age to start a business.
 The activities your company intends to undertake should be fitting for your age and you should be able to perform the work independently.
-You do need your parents’ or legal guardian’s permission to register your business with the Chamber of Commerce (KVK).
-You can bring one of your parents or you guardian to you KVK appointment.
-Alternatively you can have them sign a statement of approval (akkoordverklaring, in Dutch), proof of authorisation or limited legal capacity.
+You do need your parents’ or legal guardian’s permission to register your business with the Netherlands Chamber of Commerce (KVK).
+You can bring one of your parents or your guardian to your KVK appointment.
+Alternatively, you can have them sign a letter of consent (akkoordverklaring), proof of authorisation, or limited legal capacity.

 Compulsory education

-Until you reach 16 years of age, you are required to follow education until you obtain a starting qualification.
-This means you have to graduate secondary education (havo or vwo) or intermediate vocational education (mbo).
-If you do not have a diploma from such an education, you have to stay in school until you reach 18.
-If you earn money from your business, this may affect the amount of study financing you are entitled to.
+Even if you run a business as a minor, you must still attend school up to and including the school year in which you turn 16.
+If you are 16 and you have not graduated secondary education (havo or vwo) or intermediate vocational education (mbo), you do not have a starting qualification.
+If this is the case, you have to stay in school until you reach 18.
+If you earn money from your business, this may affect the amount of student finance you are entitled to.

 Paying taxes

 As a minor running a business you will have to pay taxes.
-The Dutch Tax and Customs Administration (Belastingdienst) will decide if you qualify as an entrepreneur for income tax and turnover tax (VAT).
+The Netherlands Tax Administration (Belastingdienst) will decide if you qualify as an entrepreneur for income tax and turnover tax (VAT).